thomasloupe/CleanSweep/README.md

 ``-v1`` *(Sets the verbosity to low)*
 ``-v2`` *(Sets the verbosity to high)*
 ``-visible`` *(Makes the CleanSweep2_CLI console window visible.
 By default, CleanSweep2_CLI runs hidden.)*

+## Potential Data Loss Warning and Disclaimer:
+Due to the nature of CleanSweep2 being an application that removes data from a Windows machine, it is imperative to note that potential or undesired data loss can potentially occur.
+Please do not select options in which you wish to keep data for, especially for Windows .Old folders, and previous Windows installs.
+These are unrecoverable once removed, as are most options in this application.
+Please use CleanSweep2 at your own risk.

 # Important: Please Read!
 * If you need help, please feel free to get in touch with me on [Twitter](https://twitter.com/acid_rain), or open a new issue if it doesn't already exist.